 - a sensible routine of eating something at mealtimes,resting/sleeping at nighttime and maybe watching a box set one episode at a time, with a loved one at a specific time of day

-- real rest, ideally with 8 or more hours of sleep – even if it takes painkillers to get that
+- real rest, ideally with 8 or more hours of sleep – even if it takes painkillers to get that in the short-term

 - talking to your body and visualising physical repair and healing